rust-lang/rust/text/0000-unnamed-fields.md

 ```

 Given these declarations, `S` would contain fields `x`, `y`, and `z`, with `x`
 and `y` overlapping.

-Rust currently does not allow `_` as a field name, so
-introducing this alternative syntax would not create any compatibility issue.
-This alternative syntax has the advantage of declaring the type layouts
-explicitly, simplifying the language definition.
-It also allows reusing the
-type definitions for fields within multiple structures, such as a common
+This syntax makes it possible to give a name to the intermediate type, while
-header.
-While C11 does not directly support inlining of separately defined
+still leaving the field unnamed.
+While C11 does not directly support inlining
-structures, compilers do support it as an extension.
+of separately defined structures, compilers do support it as an extension.
+This

-This syntax would have the disadvantage of allowing the structure and union
+syntax would allow for the common definition of sets of fields inlined into
-declarations to appear arbitrarily far apart from each other, potentially even
-in separate modules.
-It would also require careful implementation of rustdoc
-support, to show the resulting structure layout.
-Finally, it would require the
-introduction of names for the intermediate structures, such as in binding
+several structures, such as a common header.

-generators.
+This syntax would also support an obvious translation of inline-declared
+structures with names, by moving the declaration out-of-line; a macro could
+perform such a translation.

 ## Field aliases